Private Internet Access (PIA) Review 2023

 Web Browsers Google Chrome, Mozilla Firefox, Opera.

 Private Internet Access supports a wide range of platforms and devices.
-When it comes to desktop systems, you can use PIA natively on Windows, macOS, and Linux.
-Also, even quite old machines should run PIA with no issues whatsoever.
+When it comes to desktop systems, you can use PIA natively on Windows PC, macOS, ChromeOS, and Linux (works on Ubuntu, Mint, Arch, or Debian).
+Also, even quite old machines should run the Private Internet Access app with no issues whatsoever.

 Let’s also not forget to mention that PIA now supports unlimited simultaneous connections.
 That means you can install PIA's apps on as many devices as you want - and connect from all those devices at the same time.